Why firms need financing can vary, from expanding locations to hiring staff to financing renovations.

 Starting a Business

-Being major contributors to the U.S. economy and employment doesn’t come easy, though, and many startups don’t make it past the first year.
-It can be a challenge to cover startup costs without the proper financial backing.
-That’s why entrepreneurs just starting out often seek financing.
+Needless to say, when it comes to capital, it can be challenging to cover startup costs without the proper financial backing.
+That’s why many entrepreneurs just starting out often seek financing.

 Running a Business

-Not only does success require hard work, consistent sales and solid profit margins.
-Often, it requires capital to fund expenses and opportunities.
+Success requires hard work, consistent sales and solid profit margins.
+In addition, it often requires capital to fund expenses and opportunities.

 Depending on their needs, many small business owners seek long-term or short-term loans when they lack business capital.
-Loan programs are available to finance unexpected costs that often accompany running a business or to maintain operations during a slow period.
+Loan programs are available to finance unexpected costs that often accompany running a business or maintaining operations during a slow period.

 Expanding a Business

-At this stage, some business owners prefer to use “other people’s money” (e.g., financing) instead of tapping into their own reserves.
+At this stage, some business owners prefer to use other people’s money (e.g., financing) instead of tapping into their reserves.

-8 Business Loan Reasons That Come to Mind
+8 Specific Business Loan Reasons Entrepreneurs Use Financing

-Whether you’re just starting out or have been in operation for years, there are many good reasons to get a business loan.
+There are many good reasons to get a loan, whether you’re funding a startup or financing the needs of an established business.
 Even small business owners dating back to early civilization would agree.
 After all, Mesopotamian farmers would borrow seeds to cultivate their fields.

-Fast forward a few thousand years.
-The reasons might have changed but the need to nurture growth and sustain production is still very real.
+Fast-forward a few thousand years, and the reasons might have changed, but the need to nurture growth and sustain production is still very real.

 Here are 8 reasons why funding is important for a business:

-Just when you thought ecommerce couldn’t grow much more, lockdowns and coronavirus mitigation initiatives have led to an even greater surge in online shopping.
+Just when you thought ecommerce couldn’t grow much more, the pandemic has led to an even greater surge in online shopping.
 If your business didn’t have a web presence before, now is the time.

-Perhaps you’re looking to improve your website (or create one if you haven’t already) or build an online store.
+Perhaps you’re looking to improve your website, create one if you haven’t already or build an online store.
 Or maybe you’re interested in increasing your online advertising.
-Whatever the case, this is a pivotal time for many, one that can come with a price tag that may be out of reach without backing.
+Whatever the case, this is a great time to expand your presence on the web.
+However, that expansion could come with a price tag that may be out of reach without financial backing.

 3. Buy Equipment

-Sometimes to run your business or grow, you need a new piece of equipment, technology or machinery.
-This could be a welder for an auto shop, a bus for a preschool or even a tractor for a farm.
+Sometimes you need a new piece of equipment, technology or machinery to run your business or grow.
+This could be a welding machine for an auto shop, a bus for a preschool or even a tractor for a farm.

 Often with equipment financing, the item you’re using the funds to purchase serves as collateral for the loan.
 In some cases, when you’re purchasing equipment with a loan, you could fund up to 100% of the item’s value.